Pursuing Wonder, Knowledge & Love

 Both new and experienced Latin scholars will be challenged in this class where students will read and study a novel written entirely in Latin.
 Students will enjoy reading about the antics and adventures of a Roman family in the 2nd century A.D. while they learn an impressive amount of vocabulary and grammar through a natural language-learning approach.

 Students will also read texts from sacred Scripture and learn about culture, history, technology, and other facets of Roman life.
-We will complete the first half of Hans Orberg’s Lingua Latina: Per Se Illustrata: Familia Romana book.
-This course uses the same texts as Latin 2.
-This course is taught at the equivalent of a traditional honors-level class.
+We will complete the first portion of Hans Orberg’s Lingua Latina: Per Se Illustrata: Familia Romana book.

 Students in this class will continue to read and study a novel written entirely in Latin.
 Students will enjoy reading about the antics and adventures of a Roman family in the 2nd century A.D. while they learn an impressive amount of vocabulary and grammar through a natural language-learning approach.

 Students will also read texts from sacred Scripture and learn about culture, history, technology, and other facets of Roman life.
-We will complete the second half of Hans Orberg’s Lingua Latina: Per Se Illustrata: Familia Romana book, which includes primary sources in later chapters that allow students to read and study the writings of ancient authors in their original language.
-This course uses the same texts as Latin 1.
+We will complete the second portion of Hans Orberg’s Lingua Latina: Per Se Illustrata: Familia Romana book.

 Owl pellet dissections, live butterfly studies, and microscope adventures are a few of the activities that await fifth- through eighth-grade students in this fun, hands-on class.